harunzafer/blog/README.md

 ## Deployment

-Run the following command to push all static files under `build` to [hrzafer.github.io](https://github.com/hrzafer/hrzafer.github.io) repo's `master` branch which can be accessed by [hrzafer.github.io](https://hrzafer.github.io/).
+Run the following command to push all static files under `build` to `gh-pages` branch.
+This is where we publish our blog.

 ```bash
 npm run deploy